wkhere/stackless/Doc/library/shutil.rst

 The :mod:`shutil` module offers a number of high-level operations on files and collections of files.
 In particular, functions are provided  which support file copying and removal.
+For operations on individual files, see also the :mod:`os` module.

 .. warning::

+   Even the higher-level file copying functions (:func:`copy`, :func:`copy2`) can't copy all file metadata.

+   On POSIX platforms, this means that file owner and group are lost as well as ACLs.
 On MacOS, the resource fork and other metadata are not used.
-For file copies, this means that resources will be lost and  file type and creator codes will not be correct.
+   This means that resources will be lost and file type and creator codes will not be correct.
+On Windows, file owners, ACLs and alternate data streams are not copied.

 .. function:: copyfile(src, dst)

-   Copy the contents of the file named *src* to a file named *dst*.
+   Copy the contents (no metadata) of the file named *src* to a file named *dst*.
    The destination location must be writable; otherwise,  an :exc:`IOError` exception will be raised.
 If *dst* already exists, it will be replaced.
 Special files such as character or block devices and pipes cannot be copied with this function.  *src* and *dst* are path names given as strings.